 This programme provides a route into any of the BSc (Hons) degree programmes offered by the Department of Physics.
 You will undertake a foundation year at Carmel College, St Helens, where the class sizes are small and the standards of academic achievement high.

 At Carmel College, you will take three foundation modules chosen from Physics, Mathematics, Chemistry, Biology or Geography, depending on which degree route you want to follow.
-In your second year, you will attend the University of Liverpool and take the same modules as other students on your chosen programme from the following:
+In your second year, you will attend the University of Liverpool and take the same modules as other students on your chosen programme.

 Discover what you'll learn, what you'll study, and how you'll be taught and assessed.

 Students follow three foundation modules chosen from Physics, Mathematics, Chemistry, Biology or Geography.
 Module choice depends on the programme students wish to follow after the foundation year.

 Our research-led teaching ensures you are taught the latest advances in cutting-edge physics research.
 Lectures introduce and provide the details of the various areas of physics and related subjects.
 You will be working in tutorials and problem-solving workshops, which are another crucial element in the learning process, where you put your knowledge into practice.
 They help you to develop a working knowledge and understanding of physics.
 All of the lecturers also perform world class research and use this to enhance their teaching.

 Most work takes place in small groups with a tutor or in a larger class where staff provide help as needed.
 Practical work is an integral part of the programmes, and ranges from training in basic laboratory skills in the first two years to a research project in the third or fourth year.
 You will undertake an extended project on a research topic with a member of staff who will mentor you.
 By the end of the degree you will be well prepared to tackle problems in any area and present yourself and your work both in writing and in person.
 In the first two years students take maths modules which provide the support all students need to understand the physics topics.